 - Mac workstations are available on level 3 of the Chapman Learning Commons, in the Digital Media Commons on level 3 of the Music, Art & Architecture Library, on level 3 of Koerner Library and on level 2 of the Law Library.
 These Mac Workstations have the following software installed:

 - In the Chapman Learning Commons, there are 6 scanners available at the Mac workstations, including an express scanning station with a ten minute time limit.

 - Multimedia Mac Workstations

-- The Chapman Learning Commons and Digital Media Commons offers Multimedia Mac Workstations with additional software, including:
+- The Chapman Learning Commons and Digital Media Commons offer Multimedia Mac Workstations with additional software, including:

-- The Mac workstations in the Digital Media Commons, also have:
+- The Multimedia Mac workstations in the Music, Art and Architecture Library, also have:

-UBC Library currently offers scanners in most library branches, specifically:
+UBC Library offers scanners at all library branches, specifically:

 - 6 flatbed scanners attached to Mac workstations in the Chapman Learning Commons, including one express scanning station with a 10 minute time limit.
-Slide and film scanning attachments are available at the Help Desk on level 3 of the Irving K. Barber Learning Centre.
+Slide and film scanning attachments are available at the Information Desk on level 3 of the Irving K. Barber Learning Centre.

-- 1 flatbed scanner connected to a Windows computer workstation in Asian Library, Education Library, Koerner Library, Law Library, Biomedical Branch Library, Woodward Library, Xwi7xwa library.
+- 1 flatbed scanner connected to a Windows computer workstation in Asian Library, Education Library, Koerner Library, Law Library, Music, Art & Architecture Library, Biomedical Branch Library, Woodward Library, Xwi7xwa library.